IBM/platinum-demos/docs/300-it-automation-automating-incident-resolution-in-instana-using-ansible/demo-script.md

 <summary>Summary</summary>

-In this demo we demonstrated how the Automation Framework elevates Instana beyond just an observability tool that does rapid root cause analysis, to also include incident resolution.
+In this demo, we demonstrated how the Automation Framework elevates Instana beyond just an observability tool that does rapid root cause analysis, to also include incident resolution.
 The Instana-Ansible integration enables IT Ops teams to automatically execute remedial actions in a timely manner, right from within Instana without having to hop across other automation tools.
 This feature accelerates the time to fix an incident and drastically reduces down time.

 Thank you for attending today’s presentation.